dhruv114523/airfoil_comparison/README.md

 - Automatically sweeps angles of attack (0° to 15°) (can be changed as well)
 - Saves results to a clean, structured **CSV file**
 - Handles convergence and output parsing gracefully
-- Fully offline – runs with local `xfoil.exe`
+- Fully offline, runs with local `xfoil.exe`

 ---